katydecorah/font-library/CONTRIBUTING.md

 # Help wanted

-You can to edit `families.json` to add, edit, or improve tags.
+You can edit `families.json` to add, edit, or improve tags.
 I recommend starting by tagging fonts that you often want to find for yourself -- curate your own tag!
 It's likely that someone else will dig your collection.

 Click **Need tags** to show all fonts that haven't been tagged yet: